hidelab/sharc-bcbio/Claire_bcbio_doc.md

 3) This brings up a slightly clunky user interface where you can set the download location ("Default Import Path").
 Use the directional keys to highlight this box, or press 5.
 Then either navigate through the directories in the "directories:" box or left-click "Goto" to input your own path name.
 Press OK and then press 6, Enter, and 7 to save and quit.
 4) Navigate to folder you have just set to download files to and write small script to run sra-toolkit.

+# This Example for SRA Toolkit is not currently stable as fastq-dump --gzip corrupts the fastq file.
+See alternate method below
 ```
 #!/bin/bash
 #$ -l rmem=4G -l mem=4G